A Construction of Arbitrarily Large Type-II $Z$ Complementary Code Set: Introduction

-In this paper, we propose a direct construction of type-II $(p^{r+k},p^k,p^{n+r}-p^r+1,p^{n+r})$-ZCCS, where $p \ge 2$, $0<k<n$ and $r\ge 0$, i.e., we have $p^r$ times more codes compared to the flock size by compromising $p^r-1$ shift of ZCZ width.
-Therefore, a large number of codes can be generated compared to type-I ZCCS with the same number of constituent sequences in a code.
-To construct type-II ZCCS, a multi-variable function (MVF) is used, which is associated with a graph of a collection of $k$ Hamiltonian paths and $r$ disjoint vertices.
-The proposed method can generate the Kernel of CCC as $(p,p,p)$-CCC, for any integral value of $p\ge2$, but in \cite{Palash_ar} the Kernel can be obtained only for the prime values of $p$.
-As the proposed type-II ZCCS has larger ZCZ width and more codes compared to type-I ZCCS, it is suitable for the asynchronous environment.
+In this paper, we propose a direct construction of type-II $(p^{r+k},p^k,p^{n+r}-p^r+1,p^{n+r})$-ZCCS, where $p \ge 2$, $0<k<n$ and $r\ge 0$, i.e., we have $p^r$ times more codes compared to the flock size by compromising the $p^r-1$ time shift of ZCZ width.
+Therefore, in the proposed construction, a large number of codes is generated compared to type-I ZCCS with the same flock size.
+An extended Boolean function (EBF) is used to construct a type-II ZCCS.
+The construction is associated with a graph of a collection of $k$ Hamiltonian paths and $r$ isolated vertices.
+The proposed method also generates $(p^k,p^k,p^n)$-CCC for $k\le n$, $p\ge 2$.
+The works present in \cite{Davis, Rat, Shen_SNC} are special cases of the proposed construction.

-The rest of this paper is written as follows.
-The notations, fundamental definitions, and relationship between a graph and an MVF are defined in Section \ref{Sec:Pre}.
-In Section \ref{Sec:PC}, we describe the construction of type-II ZCCS and provide an example of the proposed construction.
-Section \ref{Sec:Con}, contains the conclusion of the paper.
+The remainder of this manuscript has been structured as follows.
+Section \ref{Sec:Pre} comprehensively describes the notations, important definitions, and relations between a graph and an EBF.
+In Section \ref{Sec:PC}, we propose a construction of type-II ZCCS and provide an example.
+In Section \ref{sec:compar}, a comparison is made between the proposed construction and existing work.
+Section \ref{Sec:Con} comprises the concluding remarks of the paper.